IHBhatti/Time-Series-Forecasting/README.md

 - [Results](#Results)
 - [Contact](#Contact)

-Installation
+## Installation
 To run this project locally, you will need to install the necessary dependencies.
-This can be done by running: pip install pandas numpy seaborn matplotlib statsmodels scikit-learn Data
+This can be done by running: pip install pandas numpy seaborn matplotlib statsmodels scikit-learn
+## Data
 The dataset used in this project consists of monthly gold prices.
 The data is loaded from a CSV file.
-Project Structure
+## Project Structure
 The project is organized as follows:

-Time Series Forecasting.ipynb: The main Jupyter notebook containing all the code for data loading, preprocessing, visualization, and modeling. gold_monthly_csv.csv: The dataset file containing monthly gold prices.
+Time Series Forecasting.ipynb: The Google colab notebook containing all the code for data loading, preprocessing, visualization, and modeling. gold_monthly_csv.csv: The dataset file containing monthly gold prices.
-Results
+## Results
 The project implements and evaluates the following models:

 Linear Regression: Fits a linear trend to the training data and evaluates it on the test data.